BenayounP/AndroidMovieDataBase/README.md

 This is the first POC version for pair reviews.

+🙏 You can show support by starring ⭐ this repository.

+#### Markdown tip

 Some difficulties to read markdown files on Android studio?
 [Fix this in less than 3 minutes](https://joachimschuster.de/posts/android-studio-fix-markdown-plugin-again/) .

-🙏 You can show support by starring ⭐ this repository.

 ## Quick user manual